 Radio telegram from Douglas Mawson to Professor Edgeworth David

 - The Aurora returned to Cape Denison to collect the Main Party of the AAE on 13 January 1913.
 The sledging party led by Douglas Mawson had not returned by 15 January.
-Captain Davis delayed the departure of the Aurora, putting it at risk of being trapped in ice.
+Captain John King Davis (1884-1967) delayed the departure of the Aurora, putting it at risk of being trapped in ice.
 On 7 February 1913, the Aurora finally left.
-Hours after its departure Mawson reached the Main Base alone; waiting for him was a rescue party led by Cecil Madigan.
+Hours after its departure Mawson reached the main base alone; waiting for him was a rescue party led by Cecil Madigan (1889-1947).

 - In February 1914 Mawson and his rescue party were collected by the Aurora and brought back to Australia.
 Six months later World War I began.
 It would be more than 15 years until another Australian expedition would go to Antarctica, and more than 30 until all of the scientific reports of the AAE were published.

 Learning content partnership

 © Education Services Australia Ltd and National Archives of Australia, 2007-10